ericness/learning_resources/README.md

     * [Understanding Distributed Systems](https://understandingdistributed.systems/) by Roberto Vitillo Recommended as a great first book to learn about distributed systems by Engineering with Utsav and Gergely Orosz.
+    * [Microservice Architecture](https://microservices.io/index.html) is a web site from Chris Richardson which documents microservice patterns.
+He also has a [book](https://www.manning.com/books/microservices-patterns) on the same topic.

 * Data Structures and Algorithms